securing/midsummer/06_Popiel/README.md

 }
 ```

-We get exactly the same error message.
-If we cannot access this endpoint as an admin and anonymous user, maybe being logged onto one of the other accounts will do the trick?
+We get the exact same error.
+If we cannot access this endpoint as either an administrator or an anonymous user, could we perhaps get valid session cookies by logging in to one of the accounts we already have access to?

-Opening the `/apps/oauth2/lib/Controller/SettingsController.php` Controller (one responsible for handling POST requests on `/apps/oauth2/clients`) in the source code confirms that we can use any of the valid accounts to register an OAuth2 client:
+Inspecting the source code of the `/apps/oauth2/lib/Controller/SettingsController.php` Controller (one responsible for handling POST requests to `/apps/oauth2/clients`), confirms that we can use any of the valid accounts to register an OAuth2 client:

 ```PHP
 /**